-During the month of October 2019, staff members of the Community Development Department conducted a public meeting in six of the seven City Council Wards (see grantee appendices).
-The intended purpose of these meetings was to provide the residents with an overview of HUD programs, to obtain information on community needs and priorities that will be included as part of this Consolidated Plan, and to solicit community input regarding any current unmet need.
-The City Council Ward meetings were held at community centers, public libraries and other venues within the community and involved the participation of City Council members, and area residents in order to gather statistical information, assess the City's housing and community development needs, and receive input on spending plans and priorities for the upcoming program years.
-The City also conducted extensive outreach to inform local agencies regarding the opportunity to apply for CDBG funds.
+During the month of October and November 2024, staff members of the Housing and Human Services Department conducted a public meeting in seven City Council Wards (see grantee appendices).
+The intended purpose of these meetings was to provide the residents with an overview of HUD programs, to obtain information on community needs and priorities that will be included as part of this and area residents in order to gather statistical information, assess the City's housing and community development needs, and receive input on spending plans and priorities for the upcoming program years.
+The City also conducted extensive outreach to inform local of Riverside mailed each resident and property owner a Riverside Community at Home postcard, which provided and overview of the City's entitlement programs and invited them to attend the public meeting in their City Council Ward.
+In an effort to reach low- and moderate-income residents and encourage citizen participation, over 124,850 CDBG postcards were distributed.
+In addition, the notice was posted on the City's website.
+Persons unable to attend public meetings were invited to provide input and submit comments and suggestions to the City's Housing and Human Services Department.
+Bilingual interpretation services were made available at all public Consolidated Plan, and to solicit community input regarding any current unmet need.
+The City Council Ward meetings were held at community centers, public libraries and other venues within the community and involved the participation of City Council members, agencies regarding the opportunity to apply for CDBG funds.
 Outreach included a public notice for availability for funding, a letter mailed to each interested agency, and an application workshop to assist those public service agencies with application preparation.
-Technical assistance was also provided to individuals and organizations throughout the application period.
-In October 2019, the City of Riverside mailed each resident and property owner a Riverside Community at Home postcard, which provided and overview of the City's entitlement programs and invited them to attend the public meeting in their City Council Ward.
-In an effort to reach low- and moderate-income residents and encourage citizen participation, over 107,000 CDBG postcards were distributed.
-In addition, the notice was posted on the City's website.
-Persons unable to attend public meetings were invited to provide input and submit comments and suggestions to the City's Community Development Department.
-Bilingual interpretation services were made available at all public meetings.
+Fechnical assistance was also provided to individuals and organizations throughout the application period.
+In October 2024, the City meetings